"he is very thorough and knowledgeable"Chambers Global 2020

 - Advised an international nickel producer on the European Commission’s Phase II investigation of its $20bn hostile bid for a rival producer.

-- Obtained unconditional clearance from the UK Competition Commission in relation to a completed merger in the retail sector.
+- Obtained unconditional clearance from the UK Competition Commission in respect of a completed merger in the retail sector.

 Abuse of dominance